Friederike Caroline Neuber: Banishment of Harlekin/Hanswurst

-In 1736 Caroline Neuber came to Frankfurt with the intention to perform respectable theatre and set up her stage on the Liebfrauenberg.
+In 1736, Neuber came to Frankfurt with the intention to perform respectable theatre and set up her stage on the Liebfrauenberg.
 The Neubers pattern in 1736-7 was to play "major dramas of classical base of German imitations" while excluding the traditionally crude topics associated with the popular theatrical character Harlekin from their performances.
 This demonstrated that a change in tone for theatre in Frankfurt was beginning, with the Neubers performances that were more respectable than the popular theatre revolving around Harlekin.
 However, it took more than Neuber's resolve to "change the taste and demands of most audiences of the day."

 In 1737, Neuber symbolically banished Hanswurst from the stage as part of her efforts to elevate the status of German theatre.
 The staged banishment has generally been regarded as an emblematic moment in German theatre history for the transition from popular, improvised, so-called "Stegreiftheater" to a modern bourgeois literary mode.
 These Hanswurt plays were created specifically for the enjoyment of male audiences.
 During this period it was becoming more acceptable for women to pursue work as actresses; however, it was still unacceptable for women to work as managers of theatrical companies.
 Theatre historians of the late eighteenth century often described Caroline Neuber as one who had a masculine spirit and manly ambitions in order to reconcile what they viewed as “the disparity between her professional achievements and her gender role.”
 Neuber died near Dresden, aged 63.